FeesWizard

 Fortrade fees in plain English

 There is no commission — the cost is in the spread, with EUR/USD averaging around 2 pips.
+The minimum deposit is $100, €100 or £100 depending on your account currency.
 Withdrawals are generally free, though some payment methods may charge.
-The main thing to watch is the inactivity fee of $10 per month after 180 days (six months) without trading, plus overnight holding costs on positions kept open past the daily cut-off.
+The main thing to watch is the inactivity fee of $10 a month, which starts after six consecutive months with no transactions at all — a deposit or withdrawal counts, not just a trade — plus overnight holding costs on positions kept open past the daily cut-off.

 Safety and regulation